marbl/MetagenomeScope/FEATURES_TODO.md

 # Features to add to the web application

 * Display underlying DNA sequence of contig/selected group of contigs
+    * e.g. for a frayed rope, [ATCG|TACG]CGAT[ATAC|ATTG]
+    * ...for a bubble,      ATCG[CGAT|CGTT]TA
+    * ...for a chain,       ATCG-CGTT-TTCG
+    * ...for a cycle,       ...-ATCG-CGAT-...
 	* To get this working, I'll need to extract more information in the python script.
 Or I can just get the web tool to look at the assembly data file.
 But either way, I need to maintain a mapping of contig IDs to DNA sequences, and ideally I wouldn't create a new file to do this in: that would be silly for huge assembly files.
+    * Use a neo4j graph database to store both biological data/metadata (e.g. DNA sequences of contigs, edge multiplicity, contig length in bp) and xdot layout data (parsing the xdot file from within collate\_clusters.py?), enabling us to just pass the database file to the parser interface.
+        * So would we create multiple databases (one per component), or just one for the entire graph (and then split by components in the JS UI?)
+I guess the second option would support better switching between components, particularly depending on the sort of searches neo4j supports.

 	* OKAY, here's an idea:
 	we modify GraphViz to somehow take a bogus